ethangutk/ethangutk/README.md

 <details>
     <summary>📱  Mobile App Development</summary>

- - I took this class in the Summer of 2021, going into my third year at Miami University.
+ - I took this class in the Summer of 2021, entering my third year at Miami University.
  - Implementation of cross-platform applications for mobile platforms such as iOS and Android.
  - Programming languages, development environments, debugging, testing, and application design.
  - Developed applications that: